3 Ways Faster Credentialing Can Improve Healthcare in America

 With a monthly bill that high, they really can’t afford to be in-between paychecks.
 They need money to survive and to start knocking down that enormous debt, which can be done much quicker if they can start their jobs sooner.

 Physicians being able to start work sooner also means they get to see patients sooner, which is the reason most doctors enter the field in the first place, according to St. George’s University research.
 Who wants to let their education go to waste when people need help?
 It’s lose-lose.

 Credentialing inefficiencies in America don’t only affect doctors: They affect the entire industry.

 According to a widely cited Institute of Medicine study, the United States spends an estimated $361 billion a year on healthcare administration, with half of that being unnecessary.
-While not all of that is spent on credential management, credentialing still costs individual hospitals millions of dollars a year, according to NEJM.
+While not all of that is spent on credentialing software, credentialing still costs individual hospitals millions of dollars a year, according to NEJM.

 A lot of that lost revenue comes from the credentialing process postponing physician start dates.
 As a Merritt Hawkins survey found, a physician earns a facility an average of $2,378,727 per year.
 If credentialing that physician takes six months (worst-case scenario), that’s $1,189,363 of lost revenue for that facility.
 Even if credentialing only takes a few weeks (best-case scenario), the facility still loses around $150,000.

 Imagine if that process could be done much quicker.
 Not only would that save hours of work for each facility, it’d also save an incredible amount of money, which could be reallocated toward better patient care.
 An improvement in quality care could further boost revenue if happy patients post positive reviews online, potentially increasing a facility’s ranking on the U.S. News & World Report.